MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ### Change the order of a rule

-Because published rules appear on the **Rules** tab in the order that they are run, the position of a published rule significantly affects how events are evaluated.
+Because published rules appear on the **Rules** tab in the order that they are run in, the position of a published rule significantly affects how events are evaluated.

-#### To reorder a published rule
+#### Reorder a published rule

-1. Select the published rule you want to move and drag it to a new position.
+1. Select the published rule that you want to move, and drag it to a new position.
-1. Repeat step 1 for each rule you want to move, and then select **Save**.
+1. Repeat step 1 for every rule that you want to move, and then select **Save**.
 1. To cancel your changes, select **Cancel**.

 > [!NOTE]